koopjs/koop-provider-marklogic/README.md

 1. A [Koop](http://koopjs.github.io/) provider plugin
 2. A MarkLogic REST resource extension.

-The Koop provider plugin runs inside a Node.js Express server and makes calls out to the MarkLogic REST resource extension to service queries.
+The Koop provider plugin runs as a Node.js Express server and makes calls out to the MarkLogic REST resource extension to service queries.

 ### MarkLogic Koop Provider Plugin
 [Koop](http://koopjs.github.io/) parses incoming feature service requests and hands them off to the MarkLogic Koop provider plugin via the defined plugin API function and request object.
 The plugin is a "pass though" plugin so almost all of the logic is implemented in the REST resource extension running in MarkLogic.